etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 <img src="images/rds_sa.png" width="700">
 Load balancing layer will be taking the web requests, the backend EC2 instances doing the application logic, the RDS doing reads and writes of the database.

+**Amazon Aurora**
+Aurora is a proprietary technology from AWS (not open sourced)
+It works the same way as RDS and it supports **PostgreSQL** and **MySQL**
+Aurora is "AWS cloud optimized" and claims 5x performance improvement over MySQL on RDS, over 3x the performance of Postgres on RDS
+Aurora storage automatically grows in increments of 10GB, up to 64TB
+Aurora costs more than RDS (20% more), but more efficient.
+Not in the free tier (but RDS is)
+From the exam perspective, RDS and Aurora are going to be the two ways for you to create relational database on AWS.
+They are both managed but Aurora is going to be more cloud native where RDS is going to be running the technologies directly as a managed service.

+## RDS Hands On
+This part is not tested in exam
+After creating the DB, we can create a snapshot of it and we can restore it into a new database, with possibly another instnace class (veritcal scaling).
+We can also copy the database into another region.
+We can also share this snapshot with other account or export it to S3 for later usage.